Provisioning managed controllers in multiple Kubernetes clusters

 Preparing a namespace to install a managed controller

 1 Replace ci with the actual namespace where the operations center is installed.
-If the operations center is located in another cluster, it can be set to the same value as the current namespace, then an operations center service account must be created for authentication.
+If the operations center is located in another cluster, set it to the same value as the current namespace and then create an operations center service account for authentication.

 2. Use the following example to perform the installation.